BitcoinDistrict/nostr-stack-deploy/README.md

 ---

-## Blossom Media Server Integration (Plan)
+## Blossom Media Server Integration

-We will add a Blossom media server to the stack to handle blob storage (images/files) using the upstream implementation.
+Blossom is integrated as a submodule so upstream updates arrive via PR.
 Reference: [hzrd149/blossom-server](https://github.com/hzrd149/blossom-server).

-### What we'll add
+### What we run

-- Service `blossom-server` on the relay host (containerized by default for reproducibility).
+- Service `blossom-server` on the relay host.
+You can choose deploy mode:
+  - `container` (default): runs `ghcr.io/hzrd149/blossom-server:master` under systemd
+  - `source`: builds and runs from submodule (`blossom-server/`) under systemd
-- Repo-controlled config at `configs/blossom/config.yml`.
+- Repo-controlled config at `configs/blossom/config.yml` (rendered to `/etc/blossom/config.yml`).
-- Systemd unit `configs/blossom/blossom.service` to manage the service.
 - Nginx vhost for `BLOSSOM_DOMAIN` with TLS and reverse proxy to localhost.
 - Upload gating: Only NIP‑05 verified pubkeys may upload; reads remain public.